aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/frontend/README.md

 ## Prerequisites

 - Node/npm
-- The deployed back-end.
+- The deployed backend.
 - At least one user added on the appropriate Amazon Cognito User Pool (required for authenticated API calls).

 ## Setup and run

-1. After successfully deploying your back-end stack, you can easily find the information required for the next step by inspecting to Amazon API Gateway and/or Amazon CloudFormation console.
+1. After successfully deploying your backend stack, you can easily find the information required for the next step by inspecting to Amazon API Gateway and/or Amazon CloudFormation console.

 2. Create a `.env` file by duplicating the included `example.env` and replace the property values with the values retrieved from MainBackendStack outputs.